robocorp/working-with-java/README.md

 **Note.** Contents of this repository are still under work and due to change!

+## Locator tree

+The **locator tree** is a representation of the locators (usable by the RPA.JavaAccessBridge library) for each of the Java application's elements and this can be output with library keyword ``Print Locator Tree`` (keyword was added in rpaframework release 23.5.0.

 ## Element tree

 The **element tree** is a representation of the Java application's structure and this can be output with library keyword ``Print Element Tree``.

-Important aspect to note about element tree is that it is representation of the **current state** of the application.
+Important aspect to note about element/locator tree is that it is representation of the **current state** of the application.
 If application page structure changes in any way then usual method is to call library keyword ``Application Refresh`` so that library's internal model of the structure is updated.

 ## Iterating Java context tree